bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: temp 1

 Description:
-`SAVBUF` saves values from a specified processing buffer buf to a file on disk fspec which can be later be loaded using `RSTBUF`.
+`SAVBUF` saves values from a specified [processing buffer](syntax#buffers) to a file on disk fspec which can be later be loaded using `RSTBUF`.
 If no file is specified RNMR will prompt for it with temp as a default.
-If no buffer is specified RNMR will not prompt for it and will save values from processing buffer 1 (the visible processing buffer).
+If no buffer is specified RNMR will not prompt for it and will save values from the visible processing buffer.
 ## SAVGBL
 Save global arguments to file